jarroyoesp/KotlinMultiPlatform/README.md

-# Kotlin-Multiplatform (Android & iOS & JVM Desktop App)
+# Kotlin-Multiplatform (Android, iOS, JS & JVM Desktop App)

 This example shows how to create a simple Android/iOS/JVM/JS project sharing some Kotlin code.
 This app saves on a local database your favourites locations and get the current weather of them from OpenWeatherMap.